apptainer/singularity-userdocs/singularity_and_docker.rst

 The ``build`` command of Singularity allows (e.g., development) sandbox containers to be converted into (e.g., production) read-only SIF containers, and vice-versa.
 Consult the :ref:`Build a container <build-a-container>` documentation for the details.

-Implicit in the above command-line interactions is use of public images from the Docker Hub.
-To make use of **private** images from the Docker Hub, authentication is required.
+Implicit in the above command-line interactions is use of public images from Docker Hub.
+To make use of **private** images from Docker Hub, authentication is required.
 Available means for authentication were described above.
 Use of environment variables is functionally equivalent for Singularity ``build`` as it is for ``pull``; see :ref:`Authentication via Environment Variables <sec:authentication_via_environment_variables>` above.
 For purely interactive use, authentication can be added to the ``build`` command as follows:

 .. code-block:: none

     singularity build --docker-login mylolcow_latest_il.sif docker://ilumb/mylolcow

-(Recall that ``docker://ilumb/mylolcow`` is a private image available via the Docker Hub.)
+(Recall that ``docker://ilumb/mylolcow`` is a private image available via Docker Hub.)
 See :ref:`Authentication via Interactive Login <sec:authentication_via_docker_login>` above regarding use of ``--docker-login``.

 Building Containers Remotely
 ----------------------------

-By making use of the `Sylabs Cloud Remote Builder <https://cloud.sylabs.io/builder>`_, it is possible to build SIF containers *remotely* from images hosted at the Docker Hub.
+By making use of the `Sylabs Cloud Remote Builder <https://cloud.sylabs.io/builder>`_, it is possible to build SIF containers *remotely* from images hosted at Docker Hub.
 The Sylabs Cloud Remote Builder is a **service** that can be used from the Singularity command line or via its Web interface.
 Here use of the Singularity CLI is emphasized.

 Once you have an account for Sylabs Cloud, and have logged in to the portal, select `Remote Builder <https://cloud.sylabs.io/builder>`_.
 The right-hand side of this page is devoted to use of the Singularity CLI.
 Self-generated API tokens are used to enable authenticated access to the Remote Builder.
-To create a 30-day token, follow the `instructions provided <https://cloud.sylabs.io/auth/tokens>`_.
+To create a token, follow the `instructions provided <https://cloud.sylabs.io/auth/tokens>`_.
 Once the token has been created, store it in the file ``$HOME/.singularity/sylabs-token``.

-The above token provides authenticated use of the Sylabs Cloud Remote Builder when ``--remote`` is *appended* to the Singularity ``build`` command.
+The above token provides *authenticated* use of the Sylabs Cloud Remote Builder when ``--remote`` is *appended* to the Singularity ``build`` command.
 For example, for remotely hosted images:

 .. code-block:: none